Stuttgart Accelerator Program: fintogether

 Week 6

-Data Privacy: Mona Pirouz, EY
+Data privacy: Mona Pirouz, EY

-Data protection should not slow down new technologies, but ensure that users' data is protected and therefore secure.
+Data protection should not slow down new technologies, but rather ensure that users' data is protected and therefore secure.

 Mona Pirouz, EY